Hurricanes Irma & María

 Most crucially, Maria precipitated a total collapse of the island's energy grid, leaving the entire island without power and an estimated 80% of the transmission/distribution lines damaged.

 The slow and cumbersome effort to restore the island's power systems (dilapidated and under-serviced before the storms hit) is currently underway, with some estimates predicting comprehensive restoration of the grid by winter 2018, a full 3-4 months after the storm hit.

-Hurricanes Irma and especially Maria caused incredible destruction on the island of Puerto Rico, leveling roads, destroying buildings and killing at least 93 people, 48 on Puerto Rico.
+Hurricanes Irma and especially Maria caused incredible destruction on the island of Puerto Rico, leveling roads, destroying buildings and killing an estimated 4,654.
 Rich and poor, urban and rural, young and old, every resident has been affected by what is the worst natural disaster for the region on record, and a major humanitarian crisis.

 Based on the successful model of the post-Sandy Storm humanitarian effort called Power Rockaways Resilience in Queens, New York; Resilient Power Puerto Rico (RPPR), develops agile efforts to offer photovoltaic (PV) energy systems to the areas most impacted by hurricane Maria.

-Co-founded by Cristina Roig-Morris, Jonathan Marvel, and Walter Meyer, RPPR is spearheading a grassroots initiative to bring microgrid solar to the island's most vulnerable services and populations.
+Co-founded by Cristina Roig-Morris, Jonathan Marvel, and Walter Meyer, RPPR is spearheading a grassroots initiative to bring solar micro-grids to the island's most vulnerable services and populations.

 RPPR Makes this effort through donations and contributions of materials and work developed by a group of collaborators in New York and Puerto Rico.